Psychological Testing in Davie, Fort Lauderdale, and Wellington

-Our goal is to provide you with an individualized diagnostic evaluation and report that you can use for any follow-up care or recommendations.
+Our goal is to provide you with an individualized diagnostic evaluation and report that you can use for accommodations in school, work and for standardized testing, as well as any follow-up care or recommendations.
 We aim to help you and your family identify the needs for yourself and your children.
 This will also include all strengths that we evaluate.

 Cost for assessment and testing varies depending on your specific needs.
 By calling our office and explaining your needs, we can provide you with an accurate and fair price for your evaluation.
 We can also help you to identify any follow-up care you may need, including referrals for therapy, counseling and psychiatry.
 We have a great referral list to help you choose the best provider for you.

 What to Expect from Psychological Testing

 If you or a family member has been referred for psychological testing, you probably have some questions about what to expect.
 Or you may have heard about psychological testing and wonder if you or a family member should be tested.
 Psychological testing may sound intimidating, but it’s designed to help you.

 In many ways, psychological testing and assessment are similar to medical tests.
 If a patient has physical symptoms, a primary care provider may order X-rays or blood tests to understand what’s causing those symptoms.
 The results of the tests will help inform develop a treatment plan.

 Psychological evaluations serve the same purpose.
 Psychologists use tests and other assessment tools to measure and observe a client’s behavior to arrive at a diagnosis and guide treatment.

 Psychologists administer tests and assessments for a wide variety of reasons.
 Children who are experiencing difficulty in school, for example, may undergo aptitude testing or tests for learning disabilities.
 Tests for skills such as dexterity, reaction time and memory can help a neuropsychologist diagnose conditions such as brain injuries or dementia.